 BOUNDARYLESS CAREERS AND ORGANIZATIONAL COMMITMENT

 The current study sought to test just that: Does the trend in boundaryless career attitudes negatively impact organizational commitment?
 Boundaryless career attitudes were assessed by items tapping an employee’s degree of self-directed career management, desire for a value-driven career orientation, preference for organizational mobility, and the extent to which he/she possesses a “boundaryless” mindset.
-Three types of organizational commitment were assessed: affective commitment (i.e., feelings of organizational loyalty), continuance commitment (i.e., feelings that the costs of leaving the organization out-weight the perceived benefits), and normative commitment (i.e., feelings that it is right to not leave the company).
-Supervisor support for career development was also examined because if a supervisor takes an active role in identifying and developing their employee’s career goals, this action could possibility lead to feelings of increased organizational commitment on the part of their employees even when these employees hold high boundaryless career attitudes.
+Three types of organizational commitment were assessed: affective commitment (i.e. feelings of organizational loyalty), continuance commitment (i.e. feelings that the costs of leaving the organization out-weight the perceived benefits), and normative commitment (i.e. feelings that it is right to not leave the company).
+Supervisor support for career development was also examined because if supervisors take active roles in identifying and developing their employees’ career goals, this could lead to feelings of increased organizational commitment on the part of their employees even when these employees hold high boundaryless career attitudes.

-With the trend in boundayless career attitudes quickly replacing the traditional career mentality, what can organizations do insure a commitment workforce?
-For one, employers should understand that just because an employee is trying to take their career development into their own hands, and thus, adopting a more boundaryless career attitude, does not mean that this employee will turnover.
+With the trend in boundaryless career attitudes quickly replacing the traditional career mentality, what can organizations do insure a committed workforce?
+First, employers should understand that just because employees are taking their career development into their own hands, and thus, they adopt a more boundaryless career attitude, this does not mean that these employees will turnover.
 Supervisors should work to support the aspects of the boundaryless career mentality that in turn can benefit both the organization and the employee such as, providing performance-related feedback, supplying information about internal promotions, and supporting the employee’s educational and training endeavors.